Trail Skills…what the judges are looking for

 Drag or pull:

-This is an advanced obstacle, Tenderfoot class will not complete.
+This is an advanced obstacle, Tenderfoot class will only be allowed to pull moving backwards.
 The rider shall hold the rope in the hand as directed by the Judge.
 No tying hard and fast or dallying the rope is permitted.
 The Rider should demonstrate awareness by looking at both the drag object and the direction they are going when starting the obstacle.
-Rider should ensure the horse is not bumped by the object being drug.
 The horse or rider should never become entangled in the rope.
 Horse to stand quietly during preparation then pull or drag an object quietly and in control.
 Wrapping the rope around the rider’s working hand is a safety issue and will be severely penalized.
 The Rider is to immediately drop the rope if instructed so by the Judge.

 Some obstacles may require riders to tie their horse.
 Horses will be tied with the halter and lead rope or correctly configured halter-bridle, using a knot that is safe and appropriate for the situation and horse.
 The knot must be secure and the horse must be tied in a location that is safe for the horse, the rider and any bystanders, other tied horses and their handlers.
 Horses will stand quietly while tied.
 Depending on the division you may be asked to ground tie your horse.